CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/02-CreatingADieRollerScene.md

     public void Roll()
     {
-        _die = new Die(Sides);
+        _die.Roll();
         Debug.Log($"Rolled a {_die.LastRolled}");
     }
 }
 ```

-The above method calls the `Die.Roll` method which causes the state of the `Die`
+The above method calls the `Roll` method of `_die` which causes the state of the
-to change.
-Then, using `Debug.Log` displays the result of the roll in Unity's
+`Die` to change.
+Then, using `Debug.Log` displays the result of the roll in
-console.
+Unity's console.
 All that is left to do is connect it to our button!

 # 08. Adding a DiceController to the Scene